Skip to main content

 HYPOGLYCEMIA UNAWARENESS

 Hypoglycemic unawareness in children is usually treated by changing the child’s blood glucose range to a higher level for several weeks.
 This is achieved by performing at least four blood glucose checks during the day.
 Blood glucose checks at night may also be recommended.
-The goal is to help the child recover an awareness of their typical sensations of low blood glucose levels.
-It is critical that parents understand the importance of preventing episodes of hypoglycemia from occurring during this time period (Kelly & Gilliland, 2018).
+The goal is to help the child recover an awareness of their typical sensations of low blood glucose levels (Abraham et al., 2022).

 Medical Nutritional Therapy

-Individualized medical nutritional therapy is an indispensable part of a treatment plan to manage diabetes in children and youth.
-At the time of diagnosis with diabetes, the child is referred to a registered dietitian with experience in managing children with diabetes.
-Yearly follow-up visits are included in the child’s comprehensive plan of care (ADA, 2020a).
+At the time of diagnosis with diabetes, the child is referred for individualized medical nutritional therapy to a registered dietitian with experience in managing children with diabetes.
+Yearly follow-up visits are included in the child’s comprehensive plan of care (ADA, 2024a).

-Medical nutritional therapy is geared toward the child’s age and stage of development.
-Meal planning must take into consideration the number of calories a child needs for growth.
-The goal is to help the child reach and maintain a healthy weight.
+Nutritional therapy is geared toward the child’s age and stage of development.
+The goal is to help the child reach and maintain a healthy weight, and meal planning is based on the number of calories a child needs for growth.
 Strategies may include:

 • Teaching parents and children about portion control